3 Ways to Recover Deleted Photos on Any Android Device

 For Microsoft’s OneDrive, open the app and go to Me > Recycle Bin.
 Select your files and tap the Restore icon.
 OneDrive keeps deleted files up to 30 days, although it may delete them sooner if your recycle bin is larger than 10 percent of your total storage space.

-In Dropbox, you need to log in on your desktop to recover deleted images.
-You can’t do it in the app.
+In Dropbox, you need to log in on your desktop to recover deleted images, as you can’t do it in the app.
 Go to Files > Deleted Files, then select the ones you want to restore.
 They’re available for 30 days after deletion.

 Other cloud apps work in similar ways.
-Check the terms for your account to see how long a particular app keeps your deleted files.
+Check the terms for your account to see how long a particular service keeps your deleted files.

-What if you aren’t backing up your photos to the cloud?
-Your next best hope is that you’ve saved your photos to your phone’s SD card.
+What if you don’t back up your photos to the cloud?
+If you need to know how to recover deleted photos from your gallery app, your best hope is that you’ve saved them to your phone’s SD card.

-You can connect your card to a desktop computer and use special recovery software to attempt recover the lost pictures.
-But there are no guarantees.
+You can connect your card to a desktop computer and use special recovery software to attempt recover the lost pictures, so long as it isn’t encrypted.
+But there are no guarantees with this.

 Deleted files remain on a memory card only until they get overwritten by new data.
 Thus, as soon as you realize you’ve deleted photos by mistake, you should remove your card from your phone to reduce the risk of them being overwritten.